ogdf/ogdf/doc/porting/snapshot.md

 `BoyerMyrvoldSubgraph` was renamed to `PlanarSubgraphBoyerMyrvold` and `FastPlanarSubgraph` to `PlanarSubgraphFast`.
 `MaximalPlanarSubgraphSimple` now supports arbitrary start heuristics.
 As such, the `doMaximize` option was removed from `PlanarSubgraphBoyerMyrvold` (formerly `BoyerMyrvoldSubgraph`).
 `MaximalPlanarSubgraphSimple::clone()` should be used to obtain a copy of the respective instance since `MaximalPlanarSubgraphSimple(const MaximalPlanarSubgraphSimple &mps)` is no longer available.

 Support for edge weights was added to `MaximumCPlanarSubgraph`.
 The signature of `call` includes the new parameter `EdgeArray<int> *pCost` that can be set to `nullptr` for uniform weight.

 The Module `PlanarSubgraphModule` is now a template.
-The implementations `PlanarSubgraphCactus`, `MaximalPlanarSubgraphSimple` and `PlanarSubgraphEmpty` are templates itself.
+The implementations `PlanarSubgraphCactus`, `MaximalPlanarSubgraphSimple`, `PlanarSubgraphEmpty` and `PlanarSubgraphFast` are templates itself.
 All other implementations of the module inherit from `PlanarSubgraphModule<int>`.

 ### MaximumCPlanarSubgraph